novelmartis/novelmartis.github.io/index.md

 <img align="top-left" src="{{site.url}}/assets/portrait_main.png" height="190">
 # Sushrut Thorat.

-I am a cognitive scientist, ultimately interested in building resource-constrained artificial agents that can learn and function in the wild.
+I am a cognitive scientist, aiming to build resource-constrained artificial agents that can learn and function in the wild.

 #### Current position: